sidekickmobile/cellzier-bots-public/flows/pre_purchase_inspection_flow.md

 ## Current Limitations

-1. **Catalog Dependency**: Requires backend device catalog service for accurate pricing
+1. **Catalog Dependency**: Requires Management Hub API service for accurate pricing
 2. **AI Accuracy**: Device information extraction may not be 100% accurate
 3. **Estimation Only**: All prices are estimates subject to physical inspection
-4. **Limited Device Support**: Only devices in catalog receive accurate pricing
+4. **Limited Device Support**: Only devices in Management Hub catalog receive accurate pricing
-5. **Network Dependency**: Requires stable connection to backend services
+5. **Network Dependency**: Requires stable connection to Management Hub backend services
 6. **No Image Analysis**: Cannot analyze uploaded photos of device condition
 7. **Market Price Fluctuation**: Prices may not reflect current market conditions
-8. **Generic Repair Estimates**: Repair costs are estimated, not quotes from actual services
+8. **Hub-based Repair Estimates**: Repair costs come from Management Hub data, not live service quotes
 9. **No Warranty Integration**: Cannot account for remaining warranty value
 10. **Memory Storage Only**: No persistent storage of quotes or user preferences
 11. **Single Device Analysis**: Cannot compare multiple devices in one quote
 12. **No Authentication**: Cannot link quotes to user accounts for tracking
+13. **Management Hub Availability**: Feature depends on Management Hub API uptime and accessibility